Database File Initialization

-On the computer where the backup file will be created, open the Local Security Policy application (
+On the computer where the data file will be created, open the Local Security Policy application (

 In the left pane, expand Local Policies, and then click User Rights Assignment.

 In the right pane, double-click Perform volume maintenance tasks.

-Click Add User or Group and add any user accounts that are used for backups.
+Click Add User or Group and add the account that runs the SQL Server service.

 Click Apply, and then close all Local Security Policy dialog boxes.

 Starting with SQL Server 2016 (13.x), this permission can be granted to the service account at install time, during setup.
 If using the command prompt install, add the /SQLSVCINSTANTFILEINIT argument, or check the box Grant Perform Volume Maintenance Task privilege to SQL Server Database Engine Service in the installation wizard.

 Starting with SQL Server 2012 (11.x) SP4, and SQL Server 2016 (13.x) SP1 through SQL Server 2017, the column instant_file_initialization_enabled in the sys.dm_server_services DMV can be used to identify if instant file initialization is enabled.